 The Improving Pathways into the Geospatial and Unmanned Aircraft Systems Technician Workforce (GeoTEd-UAS) project team includes the Virginia Space Grant Consortium (VSGC), Germanna Community College, Virginia Tech, and the Virginia Community College System (VCCS).

 Administered by the VSGC, the GeoTEd-UAS team was awarded a project grant by the National Science Foundation’s Advanced Technological Education (NSF-ATE) program (NSF #2000715).

-GeoTEd-UAS will prepare students for success as small unmanned aircraft systems (sUAS) operations technicians (sUASOT).
-Small UASOT duties typically include planning and flying sUAS missions, maintaining sUAS, and processing geospatial data to analyze and solve problems.
+GeoTEd-UAS will prepare students for success as sUAS operations technicians (sUAS-OT) and as geospatial technicians.
+Small UAS-OT duties typically include planning and flying sUAS missions, maintaining sUAS, and processing geospatial data to analyze and solve problems.

 Find us on Facebook.

 Dr. John McGee, Geospatial Extension Specialist at Virginia Tech is offering several Mapping with Drones workshops in the near future.
 The 3-day works

 Six community college students and three community college faculty recently completed an intensive internship program conducting UAS research and flig

 Student interns practiced the intricacies of piloting drone aircraft as part of Thomas Nelson Community College’s Drone Program.
 The course, UMS